 - The present interface allows the user to run a single simulation at a time.
 It will be required to add a " batch " mode to allow the user to run a series of simulations and explore more efficiently the parameter spaces.
-This implies in turn an efficient task management to distribute the simulations amongst the different CPU cores, e.g., using the CONDOR library ; - The different parameter spaces will have to be expended to accomodate all the needs described in Sect.
-3. In particular, the range of astrophysical templates will have to be dramatically extended, including a generalized coupling between outputs of hydrodynamical codes and the simulator ; - Additional effects will have to be implemented, tested, and added to already existing the IDL code (see Table 2).
-The main modules to be developped/improved are : - jittering, field rotation ;
+This implies in turn an efficient task management to spread the simulations amongst the different CPU cores ; - The different parameter spaces will have to be expended to accomodate all the needs described in Sect.
+3 ; - Additional effects will have to be implemented, tested, and added to already existing the IDL code (see Table 2).